Magical Hill Stations In India With Snowfall: A Winter Wonderland

 Photo: Amit Shaw / Wikimedia Commons

 Auli is one of India’s top skiing destinations, receiving consistent snowfall from December to March, making it ideal for amateur and professional skiers.
 Its ski slopes span over three kilometres and feature modern ski lifts, while rental facilities provide essential gear.
 Beginners can train with professional instructors who offer guided sessions.
-On clear days, the snow-covered peaks of Nanda Devi and Kamet form a breathtaking backdrop, while the 4.15-kilometre-long cable car, one of Asia’s longest, offers uninterrupted views of the surrounding mountains, enhancing the overall experience for visitors.
+The places to visit in Auli include snow-covered peaks of Nanda Devi and Kamet form a breathtaking backdrop, while the 4.15-kilometre-long cable car, one of Asia’s longest, offers uninterrupted views of the surrounding mountains, enhancing the overall experience for visitors.

 Ideal Trip Duration: 2 – 3 days